 four days of filming for a fee of $500.
 I cast area theater actors and thoroughly rehearsed them in advance of filming.
 I hired an established cinematographer who rounded up a camera operator and assistant cameraman just completing filming on Truman Capote’s In Cold Blood in Kansas.
 The remaining crew came from Cleveland.
 I owe my career to that crew.
 We shot the entire film in that bar in four days.
 That was the beginning of my five and a half-decade jaunt through Tinsel Town and beyond.

-I’ve written and produced such award-winning television productions as the 4-hour PBS mini-series The Genocide Factor, hosted by Academy Award © winner, Jon Voight; the MSNBC special For God & Country: A Marine Snipers Story, hosted by NBC’s Lester Holt; the Starz/Encore series The Directors, which paid tribute to 91 motion picture directors including John Frankenheimer (Le Mans) Steven Spielberg (Saving Private Ryan), Gary Marshall (Pretty Woman) Penny Marshall (A League of Their Own) George Lucas (Star Wars), Martin Scorsese (Mean Streets), Richard Donner (Lethal Weapons), James Cameron (Titanic), Clint Eastwood (Million Dollar Baby), Barbara Streisand (Yentl), Milos Forman (One Flew over the Cuckoo’s Nest), Ron Howard (The Da Vinci Code), Noman Jewison (Moonstruck), Spike Lee (Do the Right Thing), Alan Pakula (Sofie’s Choice), Robert Altman (MASH), and the legendary Robert Wise (The Sound of Music & Westside Story).
-Over 250 actors, writers, musicians, and producers participated including Tom Hanks, Harrison Ford, Meryl Streep, Brat Pitt, Paul Newman, Julie Andrews, Mel Gibson, Johnny Depp, Burt Reynolds, Al Pacino, Robert de Niro, Morgan Freeman, Jodie Foster, Arnold Swartzenegger, Kirk and Michael Douglas, and Nicole Kidman.
+I’ve written and produced such award-winning television productions as the 4-hour PBS mini-series The Genocide Factor, hosted by Academy Award © winner, Jon Voight; the MSNBC special For God & Country: A Marine Snipers Story, hosted by NBC’s Lester Holt; the Starz/Encore series The Directors, which paid tribute to 91 motion picture directors, including John Frankenheimer (Le Mans), Steven Spielberg (Saving Private Ryan), Gary Marshall (Pretty Woman), Penny Marshall (A League of Their Own), George Lucas (Star Wars), Martin Scorsese (Mean Streets), Richard Donner (Lethal Weapons), James Cameron (Titanic), Clint Eastwood (Million Dollar Baby), Barbara Streisand (Yentl), Milos Forman (One Flew over the Cuckoo’s Nest), Ron Howard (The Da Vinci Code), Noman Jewison (Moonstruck), Spike Lee (Do the Right Thing), Alan Pakula (Sofie’s Choice), Robert Altman (MASH), and the legendary Robert Wise (The Sound of Music & Westside Story).
+Over 250 actors, writers, musicians, and producers participated, including Tom Hanks, Harrison Ford, Meryl Streep, Brat Pitt, Paul Newman, Julie Andrews, Mel Gibson, Johnny Depp, Burt Reynolds, Al Pacino, Robert de Niro, Morgan Freeman, Jodie Foster, Arnold Swartzenegger, Kirk and Michael Douglas, and Nicole Kidman.
 The series ran for ten consecutive years on two US cable systems and in over 75 countries around the world.

 After retiring in 2006 from active film and TV production, I pursued my life-long ambition to write books.
-First up were four nonfiction volumes recalling my recollections of interviewing forty-nine of the directors featured on The Directors series including the unedited interviews shot for each of their episodes.
+First up were four nonfiction volumes recalling my recollections of interviewing forty-nine of the directors featured on The Directors series which included the unedited interviews shot for each of their episodes.
 Next came my first novel, In the Realm of Eden, a science fiction romp through the universe published under my own name in 2010.
 In 2017, I released an updated version of that book titled The Autopsy of Planet Earth under the pen name, R. J. Eastwood.
 It won the Author’s Circle Novel of Excellence Award for Fiction, Reader’s Favorite Award for Fiction, International Review of Books Award, Pulp, Pen Award for best science fiction, and the Book of the Year Award from the internationally broadcast Book Talk Radio.

 I’ve always been obsessed by what makes us humans tick.
 For that reason, I write fiction that delves, often with a jaundiced eye, into the human condition.
-That demands that I get into my character heads, giving each a well-defined personality that readers can easily relate to.
+That demands that I get into my characters heads, giving each a well-defined personality that readers can easily relate to.
 All my novels take place in the future.
 But then again, I write fiction, so who’s going to prove my predictions wrong?

 When not working I can be found in the kitchen preparing Italian dishes thanks to my Sicilian mother who took the time to teach me a few of her tricks.
 When once I cooked her a meal, she complimented me and said I was a better cook than her.
 Mother’s lie like that.
 But thanks mom.